SpinalHDL/SpinalDoc/spinal/examples/simple/pll_resetctrl.md

     val coreClockDomain = ClockDomain.internal(
       name = "core",
-      frequency = FixedFrequency(200 MHz)  // This frequency specification can be used )                                      // by coreClockDomain users to do some calculation
+      frequency = FixedFrequency(200 MHz)  // This frequency specification can be used )                                      // by coreClockDomain users to do some calculations

     //Drive clock and reset signals of the coreClockDomain previously created coreClockDomain.clock := pll.io.clkOut